kcbanner/node-cas/Readme.md

   Central Authentication Service (CAS) client for Node.js

-  This module only handles the ticket validation step of the CAS login process, as well as functions for transparently authenticating or redirecting as needed.
-CAS attributes are also supported.
-Planned features include support for CAS proxy tickets and single sign-out.
+  This module handles CAS authentication (with support for proxies and extended attributes), and can also transparently redirect a web page if needed.
+The ticket validation step is available as its own function for those who wish to handle things manually.
+Proxied requests can be made through a function call, or optionally through an HTTP request with custom headers.
+Planned features include support for single sign-out.

   To start the login process manually, send your users to: `https://cas_base_url/login?service=url_to_handle_ticket_validation`.
 In the University of Waterloo example below, this url would be: `https://cas.uwaterloo.ca/cas/login?service='my_service'`.

   Or if you are using standard HTTP req/res objects for a web page, you may use the provided `authenticate()` function to handle the redirection automatically.

+  It is also possible to use this as a standalone CAS proxy server.

 ## Installation